BharathkannaP/Imdb-automation/README.md

 **Package.json: **This will help to make it easy for others to manage and install the dependencies.

 cypress.json: To store Cypress related Settings & Mochawesome Report Settings

+Scraped the top 250 movies from the chart